Healthdirect Free Australian health advice you can count on.

 • bring any previous x-ray or radiology images you have

-• let staff know if you’re breastfeeding, or if you are (or might be) pregnant
+• let staff know if you’re breastfeeding or might be pregnant

-• tell them if you are likely to feel anxious about being in a closed space
+• tell the staff if you are likely to feel anxious about being in a closed space (claustrophobia)

-You may then need to rest quietly in a bed or chair for 90 minutes.
-For some scans you may need to drink some contrast material.
-You will be able to empty your bladder before the scans.
+You will then rest quietly in a bed or chair for 90 minutes.
+For some scans, you may be given some contrast material to drink.
+You will be able to empty your bladder before the scan starts.

 The PET scanner has a flat bed which slides into a round opening.
-Once in the PET scanner, you will be asked to remain as still as possible, while the scans are being done.
-You can tell the staff if you get stiff or uncomfortable, or if you are feeling claustrophobic.
+Once in the PET scanner, you will be asked to remain as still as possible while the scans are being done.
+You can tell the staff if you get stiff, uncomfortable or are feeling claustrophobic.

 The scan usually does not take more than 20 minutes.

 After the scanning, staff will check the images.
 They will remove your intravenous line.
-After the test you should drink plenty of water to flush out the radioactive tracer.
-If you are breastfeeding, you will be given specific instructions.
+After the test, you should drink plenty of water to flush out the radioactive tracer.
+If you are breastfeeding, you will be given specific instructions about when to resume breastfeeding.

 A specialist will examine the scans and write a report for your doctor, who will explain the results to you.